UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 ## Discussion
 Overall, our mathematical modelling shed some insights into how our PROTECC coral solution is effective in maintaining the functionality of the cell.
 From the analysis of the model, we know that this is a feasible solution to combat cellular heat stress for Symbiodinium cells.
-Moreover, we figured out that Glutathione is the major force in lifting the cell from extreme thermality.
+Moreover, we figured out that Glutathione is the primary force in lifting the cell from extreme thermality.
 However, on a more negative note that most of the value of the parameter is chosen at our best estimation since reliable data were hard to obtain.
 Thus the model is only a rough estimation of the *in vitro* environment.
 Furthermore, we did not reach our original goal of evaluating the optimal condition to activate the cellular response due to the limit of time and also the difficulties in adding the quantitative measure onto the model.
-Additionally, we would like to perform a sensitivity analysis in the future to further evaluate the robustness of our model and how it responds to various parameter tweaking.
+Additionally, we would like to perform a sensitivity analysis in the future to evaluate further the robustness of our model and how it responds to various parameter tweaking.

-### Limitations
+### Limitations and difficulties
 We experienced some technical difficulties in incorporating the temperature feature in the model where we used `Expression` in the PySB package where it seems to have some bug.
 Thanks to Rodrigo Santibáñez an active member in the PySB community helped us with the debugging and further pointed us to the Kappa package.
 Due to time constraint we choose to not use the `Expression` feature in PySB, instead we try to control the parameter values outside the model to represent the model behaviour at different temperatures.